enkidevs/curriculum/generative-ai/chatgpt/chatgpt-entertainment/ascii-art-prompts.md

 One way to have fun with ChatGPT is to ask it to create ASCII art.

-ASCII art uses a combination of characters to potray pictures or art.
+ASCII art uses a combination of characters to portray pictures or art.

-Here's how we can tell ChatGPT to be an ASCII writter:
+Here's how we can tell ChatGPT to be an ASCII writer:

 ![dog-ascii](https://img.enkipro.com/929f9a0c768652b28294c35c905873bd.png)

-Now it knows how to respond, so we can only send the objects name.
+Now it knows how to respond, so we can only send the object's name.

-Here are couple more examples:
+Here are a couple more examples:
 ![mouse-and-cat-ascii](https://img.enkipro.com/dfdf6552936487c8125e44394fb42c95.png)

 Here are "2 cats fighting":